CodecoolGlobal/api-wars-react-bridgend84/readme.md

 ## Getting Started

-You can try the application int he easiest way with Docker.
+You can try the application the easiest way with Docker.

 ### Prerequisites